What Is a Meta Description?

 Understanding search intent (what the searcher wants to achieve) is key to writing an effective meta description.

-When someone searches “buy iphone,” Apple entices users to click through by talking about trade-ins and low monthly payments.
+When someone searches for “buy iphone,” Apple entices users to click through by talking about trade-ins and low monthly payments.

 Note how Google rewrites the meta description for this iPhone 14 specifications page.
 Because searchers want details—not a vague summary.

 Perform search intent analysis before writing meta descriptions.
 So that you can assure searchers you have what they’re looking for.

 Further reading: What Is Search Intent?
 A Complete Guide

 Calls to action (CTAs) tell searchers what they should do next.
 Use them in your HTML meta descriptions to prompt clicks.

 - Try for free